We use UPS & Fedex for fast and reliable shipping.

 However, various colors of "rabbit fur" and "oil drop" patterns may also be made of glass, which is often overlooked.
 Since not only crystals are formed, the concept of phase separation needs to be considered.

-However, the temperature and atmosphere during the firing of Jianzhan, as well as the crystallization process, are very sensitive, and even a slight variation in firing conditions can result in a significant difference in the appearance of the glaze texture.
+However, the temperature and atmosphere during the firing of Tenmoku, as well as the crystallization process, are very sensitive, and even a slight variation in firing conditions can result in a significant difference in the appearance of the glaze texture.

 What is phase separation?